Ravo92/OpenVikings/README.md

 # OpenVikings
 An Open-Source Engine Replacement for Cultures 2: The Gates of Asgards, Cultures - 8th Wonder of the World, and Cultures - Northland

-OpenVikings is a fan-made, open-source project that intends to become a fully compatible engine replacement for Funatics' iconic 2D platformer games.
+OpenVikings is a fan-made, open-source project that intends to become a fully compatible engine replacement for Funatics' iconic 2D strategy and building simulation games.
 The project's goals include fixing the original games' bugs and also eventually providing a modding interface, alongside of course making it possible to study or use the engine for new projects.

 ## License